-The subjunctive forms in English are easy to use
+In English, the subjunctive mood forms are easy to use.

-However, the subjunctive structure of the verb can cause a little bit of confusion.
+However, the subjunctive structure of the verb tense can cause a little bit of confusion.

-Unlike the subjunctive tense in languages such as French and Spanish, we use the subjunctive in English far less frequently.
+Unlike the subjunctive moods in Spanish and French, we use the subjunctive mood in English far less frequently.

 It is also used a little less often in American English than in British English because of its sense of implied formality.